V4Fire/Client/src/core/component/functional/README.md

    }
    ```

-   If you pass a dictionary with no values, then such a component will be created as a functional one by default.
+   If you pass a dictionary with no values, the component will be created as a functional component by default.
-   But you can still explicitly specify that a component should be non-functional at a particular place with the `v-func` directive.
+   However, you can still explicitly specify that a component should be non-functional at a specific location
+   using the `v-func` directive.

    ```typescript
    import iData, { component } from 'components/super/i-data/i-data';